 Raine cocked an eyebrow.
 “You know this city isn’t safe for people like you?
 Ahhh, who am I kidding, you haven’t the faintest idea.”

 “What?
 Sharrowford?”
 I almost laughed, despite everything.
 “It’s hardly the crime capital of England.
 The worst things that happen here all seem to be the fault of students.”
 Raine gave me an odd look, the sort of look the doctors used to give me, an I-know-better look tainted with patronising compassion.
 I felt myself bristle.
 “Wait, you mean because I’m crazy?”

 “No, Heather, I mean because you can see things you shouldn’t.
 You wanna know why I’m doing this?
 Because I don’t wanna let somebody like you get hurt.
 And I think you’re kinda sweet.”

 I tried to form a reply, but found my mouth was made of useless flapping rubber.
-“Um … okay?”
+“Um … o-okay?”

-“Do you know where the university’s Medieval Metaphysics department is?
+“Do you know where the university’s Medieval Metaphysics Department is?
 Well, it’s not really a department, there’s only two of us.
-Anyway, point is, I’ve got class until three, which mean you’re gonna sleep for six-seven hours, then you’re gonna come up to the department and meet Evee.
+Anyway, point is, I’ve got class until three, which means you’re gonna sleep for six or seven hours, then you’re gonna come up to the department and meet Evee.
 I think between us we might be able to shine a light on your head.”

-“Medieval Metaphysics department.
-It’s in the top of Willow, technically just part of the Philosophy department.
-There’s only two doors, 117 and 118, one says- oh, wait, here!”
+“Medieval Metaphysics Department.
+It’s in the top of Willow, technically just part of the philosophy department.
+There’s only two doors, one-one-seven and one-one-eight.
+One says— oh, wait, here!”
 She fished around in her jacket, pulled out a bunch of keys and slipped one off, then pressed it into my hand.
-“You’ll need this to get in, the key to 118.
-Just go on in if I’m not there, make yourself at home.”
+“You’ll need this to get in, the key to one-one-eight.
+If I’m not there, just go on in, make yourself at home.”